Best place to find information and services that your council provides...

 Gyms and leisure centres are closed.

-Go Active – the council’s health and fitness provider – will again be offering online activity programmes via Zoom and Facebook Live, featuring classes such as yoga, inferno and Pilates – just search 'GoActiveSTH' on Facebook.
+Go Active – the council’s health and fitness provider – is again offering online activity programmes via Zoom and Facebook Live, featuring classes such as yoga, inferno and Pilates – just search 'GoActiveSTH' on Facebook.

 Free workouts, suitable for all ages and abilities, are also available for residents to do from the comfort of their own home through St Helens Sports Development’s social media.